atwi/threadlines/_posts/2025-11-21-creatine-hair-loss-study-what-the-headlines-missed.md

 The new study is a high-quality trial and adds something legitimately valuable to the creatine–hair discussion.
 It strongly suggests that creatine:

 - Does not raise DHT
-- Does not affect measured hair density or thickness
 - Does not worsen hair outcomes in men without AGA

 But because the researchers screened out anyone with even mild signs of androgenetic alopecia — a fact the authors confirmed directly — the results tell us nothing about men who are genetically predisposed to male pattern baldness.

-For many men, this study should be reassuring.
+For many people, this study should be reassuring.
 For others, it simply means the question isn't fully settled yet.

 Either way, the study is a step forward — just not quite the sweeping answer many people assumed.